Jarvis-X/parallel-ripples/README.md

 * A Device (preferrably GPU) that supports OpenCL 1.2 or up
 * Or, if the developer prefers, one can compile the project with any compiler that supports C++11 or higher using the header file and the cpp files from this repository on a machine where OpenCV and OpenCL are installed.

 ### The ripple algorithm
 * We improved the algorithm provided by https://github.com/CodingTrain/website/blob/main/CodingChallenges/CC_102_WaterRipples/Processing/CC_102_WaterRipples/CC_102_WaterRipples.pde such that:
   * At every pixel, the water level is collectively obtained from more surrounding pixels, making the ripples more accurate and rounder
   * The program runs faster by using OpenCL parallelism

+### Further optimization
+* See what is wrong with my trials of using local cache on the device.
+It does not give me a performance boost nor work at all.
+* See how can we schedule the render and updating phases to parallelize.
+As the resolution increases, the render time goes up a lot.